Program algebra for random access machine programs: Discussion on the Bit-Oriented Time Measure

 \section{Discussion on the Bit-Oriented Time Measure}

-In the field of computational complexity, a model of computation is considered a reasonable model of computation if time complexity on its machines and time complexity on multi-tape Turing machines are polynomially related and space complexity on its machines and space complexity on multi-tape Turing machines are related by a constant factor. \footnote {In either direction, the polynomial overhead in time complexity and the constant-factor overhead in space complexity should be simultaneously achievable.} This makes the complexity classes that represent the fundamental concepts of computational complexity machine-independent insofar as reasonable models of computation are concerned.
+In the field of computational complexity, a model of computation is considered a reasonable sequential model of computation if time complexity on its machines and time complexity on multi-tape Turing machines are polynomially related and space complexity on its machines and space complexity on multi-tape Turing machines are related by a constant factor (cf.\ the Invariance Thesis in~\cite{Emd90a}).
+This makes the complexity classes that represent the fundamental concepts of computational complexity, i.e.\ L, NL, P, NP, PSPACE, NPSPACE, EXP, NEXP, EXPSPACE, NEXPSPACE, machine-independent insofar as reasonable sequential models of computation are concerned.

 The logarithmic time measure has been introduced in all but the simplest known versions of the RAM model of computation to obtain a reasonable model.
 However, it is questionable whether the logarithmic time measure is the most natural time measure.
 It takes the lengths of the bit strings involved in the execution of an instruction into account, but not the operation involved.
 The logarithmic time measure works in the case of the known versions of the RAM model of computation only because the operations involved can always be simulated by a multi-tape Turing machine in polynomial time.